findingcorey1/Obsidian/PHOT 1100/Same Subject different Light.md

 	4. Zoom your lens to 45mm.
 	5. Start with ISO 400.
 You can increase it later if you need to.
 	6. The LED Lights has a power dial.
 		* Move light closer to subject for stronger light.
-- Move light further away for weaker light.
+		* Move light further away for weaker light.
+	7. Attach a grid and barn doors to control light spill.